-ACTION 2.1 Equitable opportunities base staff In order to have a variety of experiences for our students in our school system which ultimately lead to academic growth, we need a variety of staff on our workforce that are able to serve all students.
+ACTION Equitable opportunities base staff 2.1 In order to have a variety of experiences for our students in our school system which ultimately lead to academic growth, we need a variety of staff on our workforce that are able to serve all students.
 Arts and Music Staff champion equity through artistic expression.
 Their programs empower all students, fostering creativity and collaboration regardless of background.
 The arts bridge cultural divides, promoting understanding and respect.
 This holistic approach levels the playing field, ensuring equitable opportunities for all to thrive.

-ACTION In addition to our baseline of staff that serve all of our students, some staff are hired with a particular targeted focus on unduplicated pupils.
+ACTION Equitable opportunities targeted staff 2.2 In addition to our baseline of staff that serve all of our students, some staff are hired with a particular targeted focus on unduplicated pupils.
 Having staff dedicated to serving unduplicated individuals assists us in achieving our commitment to ensuring that every student will receive personalized academic and non academic assistance necessary to grow at a pace that closes the opportunity, language, and achievement gaps.
 Supports will be provided during and after school.
-2.2 ACTION Equitable opportunities base resources and services 2.3 All students need resources in order to assist them on their journey of growth in our schools.
-Outlined below are resources provided to all of our students: ACTION 2.4 To create an environment that fosters equitable opportunities for growth, certain student groups may require resources that differ from their peers.
+ACTION Equitable opportunities base resources and services 2.3 All students need resources in order to assist them on their journey of growth in our schools.
+Outlined below are resources provided to all of our students: ACTION Equitable opportunities targeted resources and services 2.4 To create an environment that fosters equitable opportunities for growth, certain student groups may require resources that differ from their peers.
 This is because students come from diverse backgrounds and experiences, and a one-size-fits-all approach can leave some behind.